0xReLogic/Chronos/README.md

 - Raft consensus algorithm for distributed log replication and leader election.
 - gRPC-based networking for communication between nodes.
 - Interactive REPL for both local and distributed operation.
+- Dynamic index creation and persistence on `INSERT` operations.

 ## Architecture